civicrm/civicrm-user-guide/docs/organising-your-data/creating-custom-fields.md

 Individual fields can be made inactive in the form defining those fields, once the custom field set is active.

+### Is this Custom Data Set public?

+Currently working for only events, i.e, if an event specific custom set is public, it will not be displayed on Event info page.
+Also, its fields will not be included in the e-mail receipt template sent to the participant after registration is done for the event.

 ### Pre-form Help and Post-form Help

 If you enter text in Pre-form Help, your help text appears above the form field, and if you enter text in Post-form Help it appears below the form field.
 Use help at this level to provide instructions related to the entire set of custom fields.